This section answers questions about Tier 4 student visas and medical trainees.

 Some students at college or university who hold a Tier 4 visa, are permitted to undertake supplementary work whilst in the UK, this depends on the level of the course they are studying and the type of sponsor they have.

 It is important that employers are aware of these entitlements before employing a student, and that you check documentation to confirm the person is allowed to do the type of work you are offering.

 A student who is permitted to work will have a clear endorsement in their biometric residence permit which states they are permitted to work, and the number of hours of work allowed during the term time.
 If this information is not set out, this is an indication that the student does not have the right to work.

 Do trainee doctors from overseas require employer sponsorship?

 In most circumstances overseas doctors completing the two year foundation programme will be working under a Tier 4 visa.
-Whilst a Tier 4 visa usually involves an individual being sponsored by their college or university, foundation programme medical trainees are granted sponsorship by Health Education South London (effective from July 2015 when sponsorship responsibility changed from the UK Foundation Programme Office).
+Whilst a Tier 4 visa usually involves an individual being sponsored by their college or university, foundation programme medical trainees are granted sponsorship by Health Education England (effective from November 2016 when sponsorship responsibility changed from Health Education South London).